I lost a total of 7 kg (15 lbs) over the last few months in the pursuit of my best condition to date.

 I made a lot of mistakes and paid the price.
 Again, nothing new here.
 You gotta play the game by the rules or you’ll get your fingers burned.

 Eating way below maintenance calories is not going to work unless you’re a fatty to begin with.
 Pushing yourself beyond your limits every workout and hiking through the jungles of southeast Asia for hours every day is not going to work unless you’re a fatty to being with.

 Listen to your body.

 You have to support your metabolism by consuming enough (of the right) food and getting adequate rest between workouts.
 You have to signal your body the need to hold on to as much muscle as possible and let it know it’s OK to dig into its fat stores for energy.
-You have to start listening.
+You have to start listening and stop forcing.

 How To Diet Like a Pro:

 - Focus on the weight-loss fundamentals – Calories are king!

 - Don’t massively restrict calories – minimum of bodyweight x 10 calories